FICTION-ZJU/RuleGPT/README.md

 Run `python infer_local.py` to get your RuleGPT results.
 Run `python infer_gpt.py` to get other models results.

-Conclusion
+Note
 ----------

-The above content is the simplest way to use LLaMA-Factory to train and use RuleGPT.
+The above instructions give a simple way to train and deploy RuleGPT via LLaMA-Factory.
 Feel free to dive into the details by checking the official repo!